David Anderson Obituary (2020) - Wyoming Tribune Eagle

 In 1985, he retired and he and his wife moved to Tensleep, WY.
 They split their time between Tensleep and Apache Junction, AZ until 2013 when they moved to Ft.
 Collins, CO to be near their daughter and closer to their children and grandchildren.

-David is survived by his loving wife, Martha F. Anderson; children: son Stephen & Jennifer Anderson of Cheyenne, WY; son G. Bruce Anderson of Sandy, UT; daughter Brenda & David Abbott of Ft.
+David is survived by his loving wife, Martha F. Anderson; his sister, Shirley Napier, of Greenville, NC; his children: son Stephen & Jennifer Anderson of Cheyenne, WY; son G. Bruce Anderson of Sandy, UT; daughter Brenda & David Abbott of Ft.
 Collins, CO.
 Grandchildren: Jocelyn (Dan) Meyer, Cheyenne WY, Matthew (Kelsie) Anderson, Cheyenne, WY, and, Benjamin Anderson, Wichita, KS.
 Step grandchildren: Maggie, Danielle and Libby.
 Plus two great grandsons Henry and Jack.

 There will be a Celebration of Life service at a later date.